Contributing

 Remote services are mocked (see MockFactory.ts) to simplify local testing in isolation.

-After the changes and tests are done run the pre-commit script that validates the changes and updates all generated artifacts (like documentation, examples, JSON schema files, ...) and include all updated files in your commit.
+After the changes and tests are done run the all:pre-commit script that validates the changes and updates all generated artifacts (like documentation, examples, JSON schema files, ...) and include all updated files in your commit.

 Automated Reviews & Assistance